Cloud deployment overview

 - Microsoft deleted the rule containing your IP address from the safe list because it violated a guideline.

-To regain access to the environment, you will need to add the IP address of the computer from which you are connecting to.
+To regain access to the environment, you'll need to add the IP address of the computer from which you're connecting to.
 To do this, complete the steps Remote Desktop section earlier in this article.

 When will the availability of reduced regions go into effect for new onboarding?